cloudrack-dot-ca/app/README.md

 DIGITAL_OCEAN_API_KEY=your_digital_ocean_api_key
 ```

+### Getting Started with CloudRack
+1. **Register an Account**: Create a new user account on the platform
+2. **Add Funds**: Use PayPal to add credits to your account balance
+3. **Create a Server**:
+   - Select a region from our global availability map
+   - Choose a server size that meets your needs
+   - Select an operating system or application
+   - Set a secure root password
+   - Deploy your server with one click
+4. **Manage Your Server**:
+   - Connect via the integrated terminal or SSH
+   - Monitor performance and resource usage
+   - Create snapshots for backup and restore points
+   - Configure your firewall for security
+   - Add block storage volumes as needed
+5. **Track Usage and Billing**:
+   - Monitor bandwidth consumption
+   - Review transaction history
+   - Keep your account funded for uninterrupted service

 ### Development Setup
+1. Clone the repository
-1. Install dependencies:
+2. Install dependencies:
    ```
    npm install
    ```
-2. Set up the database:
+3. Set up the database:
    ```
    npm run db:push
    ```
-3. Start the development server:
+4. Start the development server:
    ```
    npm run dev
    ```
-4. Access the application at http://localhost:5000
+5. Access the application at http://localhost:5000

 ### Production Deployment
 1. Build the production bundle: